EmreDincoglu/MangaDeck/README MangaDeck control setup.txt

 box checked meaning it is activated.

-now if you hold down the three line button and flick the left stick right you will see that the screen rotates to where the bottom of the screen is where you flicked.
+now if you hold down the three line button and flick the left stick right you will see that the screen rotates to where you flicked.
 And if you hold the three line button and press down on the left joystick it will automatically open your default webrowser to cubari.moe

 clicking the right stick will make google chrome fullscreen which is what I recommend using for mangadeck since it allows for the chrome extension